dtlac/dtlac.github.io/_pages/about.md

+permalink	excerpt	author_profile	redirect_from
+/
+About me
+true
+/about/
+/about.html
 > *“It’s not the years in your life that count; it’s the life in your years”*
 > <p align="right">- Abraham Lincoln.</p>